living-room/client-js/readme.md

 // This is a demo of subscribing to a server query.
 // It queries for animals in the database and draws them on screen.

-const room = new window.LivingRoom() // assumes RoomDB http server running on http://localhost:3000
-const context = canvas.getContext('2d')
-let characters = new Map()
-let animalFacts = []
+import LivingRoom from './src/room.js' const room = new LivingRoom() // assumes RoomDB http server running on http://localhost:3000 const context = canvas.getContext('2d') let characters = new Map() let animalFacts = []